Understanding Caller’s Rights and Owner’s Rights Stored Procedures¶

 Most restrictions on an owner’s rights stored procedure apply to all callers, including the owner.

-This allows the stored procedure’s author to protect confidential information in the source code of the stored procedure.
+This prevents users other than the stored procedure owner from viewing the source code of the stored procedure.

 The following restrictions apply to ALTER USER statements in an owner’s rights stored procedure: